[Part 2] Masumi Sugae's Walk around the Oga Peninsula – Fascinated by the Strange Rocks Along the Coast [Akita Prefecture]

 • access:

-• Public transportation: Approximately 40 minutes by Oga Peninsula Ainori taxi “Namahage Shuttle” from Oga Station on the JR Oga Line
+• Public transportation: Approximately 40 minutes by Oga Peninsula Ainori Taxi "Namahage Shuttle" from Oga Station on the JR Oga Line

-• Car: Approximately 40 minutes from Akita Expressway Showa Oga Peninsula IC
+• By car: Approximately 40 minutes from Showa Oga Peninsula IC on the Akita Expressway

 GOOGLE MAP

-• Facility name: Hachibodai
+• Facility name: Hachimokudai

 • Phone number: 0185-24-4700 (Oga City Tourism Association)